Connecting Microsoft Access to Apache Tomcat

 This context.xml entry defines the JDBC data source that tomcat-odbc-demo uses to access the ODBC database.

-For a complete list of configuration parameters that can be set for a JDBC data source, see the DBCP documentation.
+For a complete list of configuration parameters that can be set for a JDBC data source, refer to the DBCP documentation.

 7. Download http://tomcat.apache.org/tomcat-version-doc/appdev/web.xml.txt.
 Rename the file to web.xml and copy it to tomcat-odbc-demo/web/WEB-INF: